Updated: December 29, 2025

 If you don’t believe that you should have to pay certain federal penalties or interest, you can apply for IRS penalty abatement.
 If you qualify, the IRS removes some or all of your penalties.

 To qualify, you need to prove that there was a reasonable cause for filing or paying late.
 In some cases, you can qualify if the IRS made an error or delayed your return, or if the IRS gave you bad advice in writing that led to the penalties and interest.
-You can also receive abatement for the first offense and it is one of the penalties the IRS will abate.
+You can also receive abatement for the first offense, and as of 2026, the IRS applies first-time abatement automatically.

 Reasonable Cause for Penalty Abatement

 If you can prove that there was a serious reason you didn’t file or pay your taxes, you may qualify for reasonable cause.
-Follow the link to find out about reasonable cause.
+The IRS accepts multiple situations as reasonable cause, but typically, it includes something like death, illness, hospitalization, natural disasters, or other events out of your control that prevent you from paying or filing on time.

 IRS Delays or Errors